-Task 13: Index the BAM file
+Task 12: Index the BAM File

 Most programs used to view BAM formatted data require an index file to locate the reads mapping to a particular location quickly.
+You can think of this as an index in a book, telling you where to go to find particular phrases or words.
 We'll use the samtools index command to do this.